PedroHPCintra/PedroHPCintra.github.io/projects.md

 layout: sub-page
 ---

-Some academic projects I took part during my undergrad and that contributed to my development, some others I'm still part of doing research or just having fun in learning something new :)
+Some academic projects I took part during my undergrad and that contributed to my development, some others I'm still part of, doing research or just having fun in learning something new :)

 # Microalgae Spectroscopy